luke90329/blockchain_2025/README.md

 ##  ERC-20
 In this lab, you will use your own wallet to deploy your own ERC‑20 token on the Sepolia testnet.

+During the lab, if you have any questions or issues, feel free to ask the teacher or TA.

 ### 1. Initialize a Foundry project
 ```
 forge init erc20-lab